alfredbaudisch/GodotDynamicInventorySystem/README.md

 ## Project Features
 Built from scratch, inspired by the Zelda Breath of the Wild inventory system and inventory UI, this is an extensive system:

--   **Fully Dynamic inventory and equipment system**: a database items separated **by categories** and also **groups of categories**, for example,  **One Handed Weapons and Two Handed Weapons are grouped under a Weapons group**, while keeping the One and Two Handed classifications.
+-   **Fully Dynamic inventory and equipment system**: a database of items separated **by categories** and also **groups of categories**, for example,  **One Handed Weapons and Two Handed Weapons are grouped under a Weapons group**, while keeping the One and Two Handed classifications.
 - **Custom Scriptable Objects (Custom Godot's Resources)** with different attributes for items and equipment, **grouped in a database of items** (folder based, with Resource files).
 -   **Responsive layout** adjustable for different aspect ratios.
 -   **Custom UI widgets** (custom Control Nodes and Scenes)